• Skip to main content

 After cooking: take in the smells and admire its beauty

-Ina Garten's Chicken Marbella is all about the marinade
+Ina Garten's Chicken Marbella is All About the Marinade

 There is a whopping head and a half of garlic in this recipe which shocked me at first.
 But it's really the perfect amount.
 There are a lot of other things happening in the marinade: olive oil, red wine vinegar, capers with the brine, olives, tons of oregano, pitted prunes, salt and pepper.
 It's seriously the most delicious-smelling marinade my nose has ever met.
 And I do loooove my garlic so I'm all in with it!
 The great thing about this recipe (which is mostly putting the awesome marinade together) is this is an easy-level recipe.
 There's not a lot of technique.
+Before you start your prep, be sure to check out my post on how to trim the fat from chicken thighs.

 Chicken Marbella packs a punch of flavor and is great to serve at a dinner party.
 And again, the smell of the marinade when you make it and then when you cook it is out of this world!